 - Attend New Student Orientation.
-At this meeting you will create your Master's Degree Study Plan and receive critical information about expectations for the program, course requirements, to our online course platforms (Titanium), and other general information. - □ Familiarize yourself with Titanium.
-Valuable resources are located in your courses and in the READ MS Titanium Community. - Enroll in READ 514 during your first semester since it is a requirement for the Master's degree, the Reading Certificate (Added Authorization), and the Reading Specialist Credential, and meets the University Graduate Writing Requirement. - Prior to beginning your first week of classes, provide evidence of either a valid (current) teaching credential or a live scan.
+At this meeting you will create your Master's Degree Study Plan and receive critical information about expectations for the program, course requirements, to our online course platforms (CANVAS), and other general information. - Familiarize yourself with Titanium.
+Valuable resources are located in your courses and in the Literacy and Reading MS Titanium Community site. - ➤ Enroll in READ 514 during your first semester since it is a requirement for the Master's degree, the Reading and Literacy Added Authorization, and the Reading and Literacy Leadership Specialist Credential, and meets the University Graduate Writing Requirement. - ➤ Prior to beginning your first week of classes, provide evidence of either a valid (current) teaching credential or a live scan.
 The preferred documentation required when graduate students participate in practicum experiences is a live scan or a copy of a current California credential.
-These documents can be uploaded to MS READ Community Site in Titanium.
+These documents must be uploaded to Literacy and Reading MS Titanium Community site.